 Last Steps in Placing Your 6-Month-Old for Adoption

 Like every prospective birth mother that works with American Adoptions, you’ll also receive free legal representation.
 The adoption attorney that you’re connected with will be able to help answer your legal questions about an adoption, along with your adoption specialist.

 In order for an adoption to proceed, you must legally consent to the adoption.
 Up until this point, you can change your mind at any time about “giving up” a baby for adoption at 6 months old.
 But, once you’ve signed away your parental rights and your revocation period has passed (if applicable), you won’t be able to change your mind, and it’s very unlikely you’ll be able to revoke your consent to the adoption.
 So, it’s important to make sure you’re ready before signing away your parental rights.

 If you’re having second thoughts at any point in the process, you should speak with your adoption specialist as soon as possible.
 No one will make you feel guilty or try to persuade you to change your mind, but it’s an important conversation to have ahead of time.

 Adoption is a life-changing decision.
 Even after reading this article, you’ll likely have some lingering questions about the process.
-To receive more free information, call 1-800-ADOPTION to speak with an adoption specialist today.
+To receive more free information, call 1-800-ADOPTION to speak with an adoption specialist or request more free information today.